On Zeckendorf Related Partitions Using the Lucas Sequence

 Note that the distinction between Theorems \ref{p1} and \ref{p2} lies in the \textit{uniqueness} property of such partitions of natural numbers in the Fibonacci and Lucas sequences.~Although $5$ is uniquely partitioned into $F_5 = 5$ in $\{F_2, F_3, \ldots \}$, its partition is not unique in the Lucas sequence as $5 = L_0 + L_2 = 2 + 3$ and $5 = L_1 + L_3 = 1 + 4$.
 In \cite{B2}, Brown shows various ways to have a unique partition using Lucas sequence. \footnote{For more on Brown's criteria, see \cite{BHLMT1, BHLMT2}.} In this paper, we prove the following results.

 \begin{thm} If we allow $L_0$ and $L_2$ to appear simultaneously in a partition, each natural number can have at most two distinct non-consecutive partitions in the Lucas sequence. \end{thm}

 \begin{thm} Suppose that we do not allow $L_0$ and $L_2$ to appear simultaneously in a partition.
-The set of all positive integers having the summand $L_k$ in their partition is given by
+The set of all natural numbers having the summand $L_k$ in their partition is given by

 \end{thm} Theorem \ref{m2} is an analogue of \cite[Theorem 3.4]{MG1}.
-For $k\ge 0$, we find all positive integers having the summand $L_k$ in their partition.
+For $k\ge 0$, we find all natural numbers having the summand $L_k$ in their partition.
 We have a different formula when $k = 0$ instead of one formula for all values of $k$ as in \cite[Theorem 3.4]{MG1}.